Why Certain Places Drain Your Energy

 Places With Emotional Imprints Affect Your State

-Some spaces hold memories, even when you are not consciously thinking about them.
+Some spaces hold memories, even when you’re not consciously thinking about them.
 A room where arguments happened often feels different than a room where you regularly relax.

 You might notice a heaviness in your shoulders or a tightening in your focus.
 Your energy is responding to what the space has come to represent for you.

-Other times, you are picking up on the emotional tone left behind by people who spend time there.
-The atmosphere can feel “charged” even when the room is empty.
+Other times, you’re picking up on the emotional tone left behind by people who spend time there.
+The atmosphere can feel “charged” even when the room is empty, which is one of the less obvious reasons why certain places drain your energy without any clear external cause.

-This does not mean you must avoid every intense space forever.
+This doesn’t mean you must avoid every intense space forever.
 It simply means you can acknowledge what you feel instead of forcing yourself to ignore it.
+Naming the heaviness, even quietly to yourself, often reduces its grip more than pretending the space feels neutral when it clearly doesn’t.

 Spaces That Lack Light or Freshness Can Shrink Your Inner World